Sarutobikazuya3003/Echelon-Elite-Prototype/README.md

 <p>The EchelonElite prototype is a React Native application developed to showcase various features and user interface elements as part of a portfolio project.
 This prototype was developed using Expo Snack, which allowed for rapid development and testing across multiple devices without the need for a complex setup.</p>

 <h3>Key Features</h3>
-<p>Home Screen: A welcoming screen with a dynamic background image that sets the tone for the app, featuring a call-to-action button to view quests.</p>
+Home Screen: A welcoming screen with a dynamic background image that sets the tone for the app, featuring a call-to-action button to view quests.

 Quests Screen: Displays a list of quests categorized by difficulty, duration, and category.
 Includes sorting functionality to help users filter and find quests that match their interests.